-Hackensack criminal attorney Adam M. Lustberg has represented numerous individuals charged with terroristic threats over the years, and he knows how to defend you against a charge of making terroristic threats in Paramus, Elmwood Park, Bloomfield, Newark, or anywhere else in New Jersey.
-If you have been charged with terroristic threats in NJ, Adam Lustberg can help.
+Hackensack, New Jersey criminal attorney Adam M. Lustberg has represented numerous individuals charged with terroristic threats over the years, and he knows how to defend you against a charge of terroristic threats in Paramus, Elmwood Park, Bloomfield, Newark, or any place within New Jersey.
+If you have been charged with terroristic threats in New Jersey, Adam M. Lustberg can help.

 You may wish you could take back what you said or did, but it’s too late for that now.
-You have a case pending for terroristic threats, and under N.J.S.A.
+You have a case pending for terroristic threats in New Jersey, and under N.J.S.A.
 2C:12-3, you could be in serious trouble.
-New Jersey is known for its hard stance against threats of violence, and its laws are stringent and the penalties severe.
-If convicted of a terroristic threats charge in New Jersey, you could face 3-5 years in a state prison.
+New Jersey is known for its hard stance against threats of violence, and criminal laws in New Jersey are stringent and the penalties severe.
+If convicted of a terroristic threats charge in New Jersey, you could face 3-5 years in state prison.

-Though this statute addresses public safety threats, most terroristic threats incidents occur between individuals who know each other.
+Though this statute addresses public safety threats, most terroristic threat incidents occur between individuals who know each other.
 During domestic arguments, disputes between neighbors, or alcohol-incited fights, threats are often made in anger, such as, “I’m going to kill you!”
 Although you have no intention of committing violence against that person, your intention may not matter in court.
-Also, among strangers, the incident of road rage has increased in recent years, with tempers flaring and physical threats made against other drivers.
-Often, these road rage arguments lead to terroristic threats charges.
+Also, among strangers, the incidents of road rage have increased in recent years, with tempers flaring and physical threats made against other drivers.
+Often, these road rage arguments lead to terroristic threats.

 To charge someone with terroristic threats, initially, the only factor necessary is the terrorizing threat of physical injury to a person or property, such as, “I’m going to burn your house down while you’re asleep!”
 It also applies to threats of violence against a third person important to you, such as, “I’m going to kill your entire family!”
 Also, some wordless actions constitute terroristic threats, such as putting a gun to someone’s head or brandishing a knife in their direction.